 - North Sandy Pond Resiliency Project, Oswego County, Town of Sandy Creek, Construction Phase, $600,000 award: Nature-based shoreline (beach and dune) restoration of barrier island and stabilization of channel.

 New York State Secretary of State Rossana Rosado concluded, “New York State is committed to improve resilience to extreme weather events and protect the health and welfare of its residents and visitors.
 As part of the Governor’s REDI initiative, we are helping Lake Ontario communities revitalize their waterfronts and strengthen resiliency against future flooding.
 The Department of State is proud to work with the city of Oswego and its elected officials on transforming the International Pier to create a new waterfront parkland destination.
 These improvements will benefit Oswego residents and the many visitors who will enjoy this incredible asset for years to come.”

 At Governor Cuomo’s direction, the REDI commission toured areas hard hit by flooding on Lake Ontario and worked with local communities to come up with a new vision for the shoreline from both a resiliency and economic development point of view in order to build back better and stronger for the future.

-Photo courtesy of Office of New York Governor.
+Rendering is courtesy of the Office of New York Governor.